juansecaro/golpoli/README.md

         - 2 -> Already reserved for another user
         - 3 -> Blocked by admin or mod (maintenance, other uses, etc)

     - Each row in the Schedule will represent a day, when a day pass, a roll will be erased and a new one will appear.
-Then plan is that this table always have only 22 rows: past week, today and 2 week up front.
+Then plan is that this table always have only 22 rows: past week, today and 2 weeks up front.
 (Circular queue)

     - Each entity will have a mod in charge of assigning timetables, availability and resolving issues in their scope

     - Each field may have different opening hours and different tariffs depending on the hour and the day of the week.
 And due to UX issues, we want to make mods easy their work and we will have default configs.

     - There will be an "Appintments" model where we will save the info of reservations, method of payment, amount, field and entity -yet to be created-.

     - For users I've used devise, but direct login through Facebook and Google shall be implemented.